bgabbasov/menta-0.3/doc/design-specification/knowledge.md

 ## Data structures

 Taking in account the main [Perceiving workflow](perceiving-modelling.md#Approximate_workflow).
-When the Incident comes in the System, System crates KLine for the Conversation, Narrative to store each step of processing for machine learning and analysis.
+When the Incident comes in the System, System crates KLine for the Conversation(Incident Context), Narrative(SolutionWorkflow) to store each step of processing for machine learning and analysis.
 Data structures listed below are parts of the Conversation KLine.

 ### Incident Context
 Is the KLine with named Resource-s, first element is Request.